 The initiative aligns with the urgent mandate of the G20 Disaster Risk Reduction Working Group (DRRWG), which warns that modern infrastructure must be designed to withstand "multiple hazards."
 This includes not only traditional threats like flooding and cyclones but also the rapidly escalating risks associated with extreme heat.
 The focus is specifically on housing and social infrastructure.

-A key session titled ‘Resilient Housing,’ organized alongside the Indian Institute for Human Settlements (IIHS), will tackle the unique challenges of coastal regions.
-The session focuses on three primary pillars:
+A key session titled ‘Resilient Housing,’ organized alongside the Indian Institute for Human Settlements (IIHS), was held virtually on 19 February 2026.
+The session focused on three primary pillars:

 - Climate-Responsive Design: Moving beyond standard blueprints to designs that adapt to shifting environmental pressures.